 The process of alternating knit and purl rows creates the stockinette stitch.
 When you are knitting stockinette, the side that is smooth is considered to be the right side (abbreviated ‘RS’).
 The purl side with the bumps and ridges is considered to be the wrong side (abbreviated ‘WS’)

-Your knitting project is finished, congratulations!
+Congratulate yourself on finishing your first knitting project!
 Now you need to get your knitting off the needles.
-Some refer to this process as casting off, some call is binding off.
+Some refer to this process as casting off, some call it binding off.
 Click below to watch the Binding Off video, or see the tutorial.

 Be sure to bind off loosely or the pattern will be “gathered” at that bound edge.
 If you find the edge is too tight when binding off, use a larger needle to bind off.
 Also, be sure to form the stitch on the straight part of the needle, not the tip.